afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

-     However, intermediary hardware (such as a PCI bridge) may indulge in deferral if it so wishes; to flush a store, a load from the same location is preferred[*], but a load from the same device or from configuration space should suffice for PCI.
+     However, intermediary hardware (such as a PCI bridge) may indulge in deferral if it so wishes; to flush a store, a load from the same location is preferred [#]_, but a load from the same device or from configuration space should suffice for PCI.

-     [*] NOTE! attempting to load from the same location as was written to may cause a malfunction - consider the 16550 Rx/Tx serial registers for example.
+     .. [#] Attempting to load from the same location as was written to may cause a malfunction - consider the 16550 Rx/Tx serial registers for example.

      Used with prefetchable I/O memory, an mmiowb() barrier may be required to force stores to be ordered.